1basill/Riyadh-Air-Traffic-Analysis/README.md

 - Airline Performance: Top 3 airlines (Saudia, Flynas, Flyadeal) account for 78.05% of total
 - Destination Performance : Top 3 Cities (Jeddah,Dubai,Cairo) account for 32.8% of total
 - Operational Peak : Identifying a major traffic surge between 20:00 – 23:00 , where the airport handles nearly 25.75% of its daily operations
-- Seasonal Data Note: flight volume is generally stable by months, and the lower numbers in March and October are caused by partial data collection during those months.
+- Seasonal Data Note: flight volume is generally stable by months, and the lower numbers in March and October are caused by partial data collection during those months
+-  Route Type: 73.74% of RUH flights are international vs 26.26% domestic

 ## Business Recommendations